A Rather Weak 'Attempt' To Defend

 first point that needs making once again is that

-the vast majority of of DM-fans invariably forget to tell us what a 'quality' is.
+the vast majority of DM-fans invariably fail to tell us what a 'quality' is.
 Indeed, I even pointed this out in

 the Essay in question at RevLeft: